Watch Machine Gun Kelly's attempt to cover the 'Spongebob' theme

 MGK’s latest studio album, ‘Tickets To My Downfall’, came out in September 2020.

-Discussing his next move in March, MGK vowed to “keep breaking the mould” with his future material “and piss people off all over again”.
+Discussing what’s next, the rapper vowed in March to “keep breaking the mould” with his future material “and piss people off all over again”.
 He also cited Kanye West and Prince as two of his inspirations, adding that he hopes to leave a similar legacy as the latter.

 Machine Gun Kelly is due to perform at Reading & Leeds festivals this August alongside headliners Liam Gallagher, Stormzy, Post Malone, Catfish & The Bottlemen and Queens Of The Stone Age.